Emirate of Ajman: Economy

 Ajman's GDP was $4.23 billion in 2012, in which it had a positive trade balance with exports of $1.61 billion and imports of $600 million.
 Ajman grew by 5% as GDP increased from 15,690 million dirhams in 2012 to 16,441 million in 2013, according to the annual economic reports of Ajman 2013 and 2014.

 Ajman's economy is dominated by five sectors: manufacturing; construction; wholesale and retail; real estate and business services; and transport, storage and communications.
 In 2012, these sectors contributed some 82% of total GDP, with manufacturing (37%) and construction (15%) the two largest contributors.
 The three largest growth sectors in Ajman from 2010 to 2012 were social and personal services, which grew 6.4%, transport, storage and communication, which grew 5.1% and manufacturing, which grew 5%.

 In 2013, the relative share of manufacturing activity formed 35% of GDP.
 The construction sector constituted 15%, including general contracting and maintenance, construction, and civil construction such as roads, bridges, and water systems.
 The relative contribution of the wholesale, retail trade, and repair services sector, which includes the resale of new and used goods, repair, and maintenance, reached about 13% of the value of GDP in the same year.

 The fastest-growing trades in the manufacturing sector from 2009 to 2011 were carpentry and paper products, printing and publishing.
 Overall, the manufacturing sector in Ajman grew 16.3% over this period.
 The re-exporting of chemicals and plastic products clocked over 100% growth in this same time period.

 Major export markets from 2009 to 2011 were represented by the GCC countries (31%) and Asia (27%), while Africa and Asia were the fastest growing export markets over this period.
 Saudi Arabia, Qatar, Oman and Iran were the Ajman's principal export trade partners.

 Investments in Ajman grew in 2013 by 5% compared to 2012.
 Exports (including re-export) grew in the second quarter of 2014 by 53%.
-Ajman is also home to many businesses and manufacturing companies such as Amtek Industries, Al Haramain Perfumes and the Gulf Medical University.